freenet/freenet-core/docs/src/components.md

-# Components of a Decentralized Application
+# Components of Decentralized Software on Freenet

-Delegates, contracts, and applications each serve distinct roles in the Freenet ecosystem.
+Delegates, contracts, and user-interface components each serve distinct roles in the Freenet ecosystem.
 Contracts control public data, or "shared state".
 Delegates act as the user's agent and can store private data on the user's behalf, while apps serve as the user interface to contracts and delegates.

 ![Architectural Primitives Diagram](components.svg)